UNIVERSITY OF WISCONSIN River Falls

 Not all school psychology programs lead to all possible degrees.
 The program at UW-River Falls is a specialist-level program, with the Education Specialist Degree (Ed.S.) being the terminal degree.
 A Master's in Education (M.S.E.) is earned along the way and is an important milestone in the program, but students must complete the Ed.S. portion of the program to become license-eligible.
 Together, the M.S.E. and Ed.S. degrees make up the four-year school psychology program at UW-River Falls.
 Students earning the Ed.S. will have an excellent foundation in applied school psychology practice (i.e., direct work with children, youth, families, teachers and other educators in the school setting).
 Doctoral level training in school psychology is not offered at UW-River Falls.
 Prospective school psychology students interested primarily in college-level teaching and conducting research are encouraged to consider doctoral programs.

 The UWRF School Psychology Program is fully accredited by the National Association of School Psychologists (NASP).
 Students are prepared with the highest quality nationally approved expectations, including comprehensive coursework and diverse field experiences.
 Graduates of NASP-approved programs are eligible for certification in Minnesota and Wisconsin and most other jurisdictions nationwide.
 Graduates of NASP-approved programs are also eligible for national certification (NCSP).
-Additionally, the program is approved by the Wisconsin Department of Public Instruction (DPI) and was rated in the top 20 percent of all programs on the UWRF campus following a university-wide program prioritization process in 2010.
+Additionally, the program is approved by the Wisconsin Department of Public Instruction (DPI).

 Tuition depends on residency and how far along students are in the curriculum (i.e., tuition changes as one progresses).
-For Wisconsin residents, tuition is $424 per credit (M.S.E. portion - 35 credits over first two years) and then $449 per credit (Ed.S. portion - 31 credits over the final two years).
-For Minnesota residents with approved reciprocity status, tuition per credit is $515 (M.S.E portion) and then $449 (Ed.S.portion).
+For Wisconsin residents, the Master's Degree (M.S.E.) tuition is $424 per credit and then becomes $480 per credit during the specialist degree years (Ed.S.).
+For Minnesota residents with approved reciprocity status, tuition per credit is $555 (M.S.E portion) and then $480 (Ed.S.portion).
 Students from other states will be charged a higher out-of-state tuition rate.
 Tuition does not include the cost of textbooks or additional campus segregated fees.
-All tuition and fees noted here are based on 2017-2018 rates and are subject to change.
+All tuition and fees noted here are based on 2020-21 rates and are subject to change.

 UWRF does not have a respecialization process and can only grant degrees to students who have taken the bulk and core or their courses (credits) from this institution.
 The program can not waive practicum/internship in school psychology for a student who has completed a practicum/internship in counseling or clinical psychology.
 Candidates can only receive a degree and be considered graduates from UWRF if they have taken the core courses in school psychology from UWRF.
 A degree can not be granted based solely on transcripts submitted to the university.